23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 Good to know: An entrance ticket to the Palatine Hill is included with your Colosseum/ Forum Romanum ticket, and a visit here is not to be missed.
 You could spend hours exploring all the ruins, but in all honesty, going without a tour guide, it will be difficult to understand what you are seeing.

-TIP: Just as with the Colosseum and Forum Romanum, we highly recommend that you visit the Palatine with a guided tour.
-There are so many great tours that include all these places in just a few hours, so you’ll definitely find one that will suit your interests.
-No matter which one you choose, it will be a hundred times better than trying to make sense of all the ruins on your own.
+TIP: Just as with the Colosseum and Forum Romanum, we highly recommend that you visit the Palatine on a guided tour.
+There are so many great tours that cover all these sights in just a few hours, so you can easily find one that will suit your interests.
+No matter which tour you choose, it will be a hundred times better than trying to make sense of all the ruins on your own.
+Just be sure to read the tour description so that you know what is included (and which parts are guided or not).

 Rome city as seen from the Belvedere terrace on the Palatine Hill